urbit/urbit.org-reloaded/content/blog/providers.md

 ## What about Tlon?

 Before there can be an ecosystem of providers, there has to be *one* provider.
-While we’ve heard of a few other people working on things—we expect Tlon to be the first to try to really get into the provider business in earnest.
+While we’ve heard of a few other people working on things, we expect Tlon to be the first to try to really get into the provider business in earnest.

 I’ll save the details of what we’re going to do for a future post.
 Launching Tlon as a separate business will be the beginning of the separation of Tlon and Urbit.
 I’m really quite excited about it.
 Tlon is only able to consider becoming a business of its own because Urbit is mature enough that we can actually do it.

 For now, I’ll just say that Tlon will pick the low-hanging fruit first.
 Our goal is to make onboarding a group into Urbit incredibly simple.
 We want people to be able to go from email invite to running Urbit in a few minutes without ever knowing anything about Ethereum, Unix, or what a private key is.

-Once we’ve laid the groundwork with something that *just works*, we plan to open source some of our components.
+Once we’ve laid the groundwork with something that *just works*, we plan to open-source some of our components.
 Scaling up Urbit isn’t going to be easy.
 We hope that others will help us, and will help explore what’s possible in supporting Urbit users in the future.